Everything You Need to Know About Titanium

 Due to titanium’s biocompatibility, it is commonly used in the medical field mainly for joint replacement, dental implants and prosthetics.
 It doesn’t trigger a negative immune response in humans, so the metal can therefore integrate into our bodies; this process is called osseointegration.

-Other applications include chemical processing / plants, petrochemical processing, automotive, water desalination, offshore oil & natural gas rigs, architecture, jewellery, sports equipment
+Other applications include water desalination, offshore oil & natural gas rigs, architecture, jewellery, sports equipment

 Titanium Alloys from City Special Metals

 At City Special Metals, we are an industry leader in supplying a wide range of high performance, specialist alloys for a variety of markets across the world.
-To learn more about titanium’s mechanical and physical properties, as well as our stock range, visit the Titanium page.
+To learn more about titanium’s mechanical and physical properties, as well as our stock range, read our information on Titanium.

 If you would prefer to talk to an expert engineer about what Titanium can bring to your application, contact us today to start your journey.